-In a country as large as the United States, the exact issues vary by region, so it’s fair to say that each state has its own challenges when it comes to mental health.
-Mental Health America (MHA) ranks each state by a variety of related factors and puts out a new list each year to provide some insight on the status of mental health in each state.
+In a country as large as the United States, the exact issues vary by region, so it’s fair to say that each state has its challenges when it comes to mental health.
+Mental Health America (MHA) ranks each state by a variety of related factors and puts out a new list each year to provide some insight into the status of mental health in each state.
 Take Missouri, for example.
-MHA listed the state at 30 in its overall mental health ranking.
-Looking at its more specialized lists which include adult mental health, youth mental health and prevalence of mental health, Missouri ranked slightly better at 29, 27 and 24, respectively.
-However, it ranked even lower when it came to ease and quality of access to mental health care at 36.
-One community in Missouri will be the spotlight of this overview.
+MHA listed the state at 41 in its overall mental health ranking.

 Mental Health in St. Peters

 St. Peters is a city located in St. Charles County, Missouri, with a population of approximately 57,000 people as of 2017.
-The same year, there was a poverty rate of 4.2 percent while unemployment was at 4.1 percent.
-The city’s economy specializes in sectors including manufacturing, wholesale trade and finance.
+In the same year, there was a poverty rate of 4.2 percent while unemployment was at 4.1 percent.
+The city’s economy specializes in sectors including manufacturing, wholesale trade, and finance.
 The median income in 2017 was approximately $73,600 and per capita income was $35,000.